-67. European Commission Press Release IP/21/3143, Antitrust: Commission Opens Investigation into Possible Anticompetitive Conduct by Google in the Online Advertising Technology successfully monopolized the ad tech stack by acquiring businesses and making those businesses only interoperate, or interoperate well, with other Google businesses.
-As these sources demonstrate, Google placed its exchange servers physically closer to the Google demand-side platform (DSP) so that the exchange more quickly received bids from Google's own DSP than from those of rivals.
+As indicated by various authors, a 2023 complaint by the Department of Justice, and an investigation by the European Commission, Google successfully monopolized the ad tech stack by acquiring businesses and making those businesses only interoperate, or interoperate well, with other Google businesses.
+As these sources allege, Google manipulated the demand-side platform (DSP) so that the exchange more quickly received bids from Google's own DSP than from those of rivals.
 The Google exchange charged an additional fee on bids from non-Google DSPs, but not from Google businesses.
 The Google video property, YouTube, only interoperates with the Google advertiser tool and not with rival tools that want to buy ads, as it had previously.
 The list goes on.